 Course Director: Dr. Katherine Davis

 Electric power system threats of a cyber-physical origin have the potential to significantly disrupt the operation of the electric grid.
-Power systems are cyber-physical critical infrastructure systems; the function of most other critical infrastructures furthermore typically assumes reliable grid operation.
 Historically, the electrical and cyber, communications, and control components have been analyzed separately, yet these electrical and cyber systems are highly interdependent.
-A range of classifications of these threats exist, and all threats should be viewed with respect to grid operational impact and data flow integrity related to the full range of abilities to either directly disrupt or indirectly mislead the operation of electric grid.
-Over the last decade there has been significant research, industry interest, and regulatory concern about the impact of cyber-physical threats and security of the bulk electric grid.
-The purpose of this two-day short course is to put grid cyber-physical security issues into operational and actionable context by providing a comprehensive coverage of what is currently known about the impact, modeling, assessment, and defense of cyber-physical threats on the grid.
-This includes the classifications of these threats, i.e., not all severe cyber threats are malicious while not all malicious actions are operationally significant, and best practices and tools for their assessment in planning and operations, and the current areas of research.
+The purpose of this three day short course is to put grid cyber-physical security issues into operational and actionable context by providing a comprehensive coverage of what is currently known about the impact, modeling, assessment, and defense of cyber-physical threats on the grid.

 The course philosophy is to provide in-depth coverage of the topics, using a practical, hands-on approach and will contain interactive, real-time simulations of operational impacts and defense mechanisms of cyber attacks on the grid.
-The course instructors have wide experience in this area on cyber-physical modeling, analysis, and defense of electric power systems including through studies, software tool development, research and engineering education (Hours: CEU 1.8, PDH 18).
+The course instructors have wide experience on cyber-physical modeling, analysis, and defense of electric power systems.
+(Hours: CEU 2.1, PDH 21).

 Who Should Attend